Im afraid its time for goodbye again

 - Foreign Farewell: A character kisses another one goodbye and, to avoid coming off as romantic, claims it's how people in the country they're from (usually America or, if the work is American, somewhere in Europe) say goodbye.

 - Goodbye, Cruel World!: Someone commits suicide or pretends to and writes a note saying goodbye.
 Alternatively, someone writes the goodbye note on behalf of someone they murdered to make the murder look like suicide.

 - Hold on to My Hat: A memento given with a promise to reunite.

 - If I Do Not Return: Somebody has to leave to do something dangerous and tells another person to do something if they don't come back.

 - I Shall Return: Someone must leave one or more other people in danger but promises they'll be back to save them.

-- It Has Been an Honor: A dying character says that it was an honor working with their friend.
+- It Has Been an Honor: A dying character, or one who expects to die soon, says that it was an honor working with their friend.